 Just passing the General Knowledge CDL written test won’t let you to drive every type of freight and every type of truck.
 There are other written exams for HAZMAT, tanker, doubles & triples, and other vehicles.
 These are the endorsement tests.

-Truckers that are interested in earning the HAZMAT endorsement also need to undergo a TSA background check before professionally hauling the dangerous cargo.
+Any truck driver that wants a HAZMAT endorsement must also go through a TSA background check before professionally hauling any hazardous cargo.

 What Should I Bring to the CDL Written Test?

-Check with your local DMV because you may be asked for different items, state-by-state.
+Check with your local DMV because requirements vary by state.

 For ID, you will need to bring your driver’s license, but you may also need to bring a social security card, birth certificate, or passport for alternate forms of identification.